jtothebell/fake-08/README.md

 Building outside of a pre-setup docker container will require a toolchain installation for the platform that you want to build.

-For the Nintendo consoles, install the appropriate toolchane from devkitpro (see https://devkitpro.org/wiki/Getting_Started).
+For the Nintendo consoles, install the appropriate toolchain from devkitpro (see https://devkitpro.org/wiki/Getting_Started).
 Switch and Wii U also require the platform specific SDL2 portlibs to be installed.

 Building for the Vita requires Vita SDK (see https://vitasdk.org/) to be installed.